memtech/memphistechnology.org/source/_posts/2016-05-06-memphis-tech-talks-hosted-by-fit-and-mtf.md

     - Joe
 ---

 Save the date!
-June 16th <strong>Memphis Technology Foundation</strong> and <strong>FedEx Institute of Technology</strong> will be hosting "Memphis Tech Talks"
+Thursday, June 16th at 6:30pm <strong>Memphis Technology Foundation</strong> and <strong>FedEx Institute of Technology</strong> will be hosting "Memphis Tech Talks"

 Join us for an evening of Lightning Talks about what Memphis Tech Professionals are passionate about.
 Memphis Tech Talks will be a series of short lightning talks to that will give a high level overview or an in depth look at a technology.
 Speakers include national conference speakers, local User Group leaders, and experts in their field.